HeptaDecane/az-204/questions.md

 ### Q106
 **You are maintaining an existing application that uses an Azure Blob GPv1 Premium storage account.
 Data older than three months is rarely used.
 Data newer than three months must be available immediately.
 Data older than a year must be saved but does not need to be available immediately.
-You need to congure the account to support a lifecycle management rule that moves blob data to archive storage for data not modied in the last year.
+You need to configure the account to support a lifecycle management rule that moves blob data to archive storage for data not modied in the last year.
 Which three actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.**

 - Upgrade the storage account to GPv2